 Akin Gump Strauss Hauer & Feld LLP lawyers have extensive experience litigating antitrust cases.
-We represent clients in private antitrust actions and in matters brought by government agencies.
+We represent clients in private antitrust actions and in matters brought by government agencies, including state attorneys general.
 We handle antitrust cases running the gamut from industry-wide multidistrict consumer class actions to disputes between two competitors and claims of horizontal conspiracy.
 We also regularly represent both plaintiffs and defendants in monopolization cases and in cases alleging vertical restraints.
 Our lawyers have substantial experience litigating predatory pricing and price discrimination cases.
 We regularly represent clients, both principals and third parties, in merger-related litigation.
 We craft and prosecute antitrust counterclaims in intellectual property and other types of cases.

 Our litigators know the substance of antitrust law, but also know how to navigate the procedural issues that often arise with antitrust claims, including joint defense agreements, proceedings before the Judicial Panel on Multidistrict Litigation (MDL), class certification and Class Action Fairness Act (CAFA), coordination of private actions and government enforcement proceedings, and third-party practice.
 We understand the potential costs to clients that come with allegations of antitrust violations, and we have had much success disposing of antitrust claims on motions to dismiss and on summary judgment.
 We also have the experience necessary to take complex cases to trial, and we make sure our cases are well positioned to be tried.

 Expert witnesses, particularly economists, are a staple in antitrust litigation, and we know how to work hand in hand with experts to advance the client’s case.
 We are experienced in bringing and defending Daubert challenges and, where our own experts are concerned, minimizing the risk of such a challenge.